symbiote/silverstripe-seed/README.md

 ### [Taxonomy](https://github.com/silverstripe/silverstripe-taxonomy/)

-This provides nested content tagging.
+This provides nested content tagging (that are searchable using fusion).

 ### [Timed Notices](https://github.com/sheadawson/silverstripe-timednotices/)

-This provides the ability to display a message to specific CMS users for a specified duration.
+This provides the ability to display a message to specific CMS users, for a specified duration.

 ### [User Forms](https://github.com/silverstripe/silverstripe-userforms/)

-This provides a visual form builder, allowing users to put their own forms together.
+This provides a visual form builder, allowing content authors to put their own forms together.

 ### [Versioned Files](https://github.com/silverstripe-australia/silverstripe-versionedfiles/)